FrancescaMCassola/test2/cv.md

 ## 🧩 Extra-Academic Work and Experience...because often it takes time to find an academic job

-I was a waitress, a tourist guide, an administrative employee, an external scientific expert, certificated pole fitness instructor, science teacher, and much more.
-You can find everything on my linkedin profile
+I was a waitress, a tourist guide, an administrative employee, an external scientific expert, a certified pole fitness instructor, a science teacher, and much more.
+You can find everything on my LinkedIn profile.